dotnet/sign/docs/Deployment.md

 ## 5. Build and publish

 There are many ways to push code to App Services.
-You can publish directly from Visual Studio, you can use Visual Studio Team Services to setup a CI/CD pipeline, or you can do it with another set of tools.
+You can publish directly from Visual Studio, you can use Azure Pipelines to setup a CI/CD pipeline, or you can do it with another set of tools.

 ### Visual Studio Publish